HTS Bioinf - Using the vcpipe staging environment

 and {analyses}

 directories.
-As long as there are no READY
+As long as any READY

-file, the analysis will not be picked up by the executor
+files are missing, the analysis will not be picked up by the executor

 and the user is free to manipulate the .analysis